The research doesn’t give you a clear winner (and that’s the point)

 How to choose your model: the Work Mode Fit Assessment

-The Work Mode Fit Assessment is a three-axis framework for determining which work arrangement best matches your role, career stage, and life context.
+The Work Mode Fit Assessment is a three-axis framework we developed for determining which work arrangement best matches your role, career stage, and life context.
 The best work model depends on how you score across three primary factors.

 1. Your role’s coordination requirements